jarlon13/bjjkids/README.md

 https://ui.dev/amiresponsive?url=https://jarlon13.github.io/bjjkids/index.html

-<h2>Features</h2>
+<h2>USER EXPERIENCE (UX)</h2>
     <ul>
-<li>Navigatioon
+<li>Navigation
         <ul>
-        <li> Featured at the top left side of the page, the navigation shows 2 menus. </li>
+        <li> Featured at the top right hand side of the page, the navigation shows 3 menus. </li>
         <li> Home menu which is the main page.</li>
-        <li> Sign up menu that brings you to the Sign up page to be part of the BJJ Club for kids.</li>
+        <li>  Check out the gallery menu to catch epic snapshots of our little ninjas in action, mastering martial arts." </li>
-        <li> The navigation clearly tells the user name home menu and sign up menu making it really easy to navigate in the both pages.  </li>
+        <li> Sign up menu that brings you to the Sign up page to be part of the BJJ Club for kids. </li>
         </ul>
     </li>
 </ul>